vaishu-chavan-26/flask-cicd-app/README.md

-# 🚀 CI/CD Pipeline Project (AWS DevOps)
+# 🚀 CI/CD Pipeline for Flask Application (AWS DevOps Project)

-## 📌 Overview
+## 📌 Project Overview
 This project demonstrates a fully automated CI/CD pipeline using AWS services.
-The pipeline automatically builds and deploys a web application whenever code is pushed to GitHub.
+The pipeline automatically builds and deploys a Flask web application whenever code is pushed to GitHub.

-It follows a real-world DevOps workflow used in production systems.
+It follows a real-world DevOps workflow used in production environments.

 ---

 ## 🎯 Objective
-To build an automated CI/CD pipeline that:
+To implement an end-to-end CI/CD pipeline that:
+- Automates application deployment
-- Integrates GitHub with AWS
+- Integrates GitHub with AWS services
-- Automates build and deployment
+- Enables continuous integration and delivery
-- Deploys application to EC2 without manual intervention
+- Eliminates manual deployment steps

 ---